Houston Eye Injury Attorneys

 What is an Open Globe Eye Injury?

-A open globe injury or ruptured globe is a full-thickness injury to the cornea or sclera (or both).
-This injury is common from an object being jammed into the eye with either hard blunt force or penetrating force.
-This is a condition necessitating emergency medical care by an opthamologist immediately.
+An open globe injury or ruptured globe is a full-thickness injury to the cornea or sclera (or both).
+This injury is common from an object being jammed into the eye with either a hard blunt force or penetrating force.
+This is a condition necessitating emergency medical care by an ophthalmologist immediately.
 Surgery may be needed.

 Hyphema is bleeding in the space between the cornea and the iris.
 This is a serious medical condition requiring emergency care.